- This event has passed.

-This course is certified by the Illinois Law Enforcement Training and Standards Board.
+This course is pending certification by the Illinois Law Enforcement Training and Standards Board.

 The one-day program will be conducted by Circuit Judge Daniel Shanes and will benefit patrol officers, investigators, and supervisors.

 Police work is difficult, and an officer’s uncertainty about the law can make the job even harder when dealing with issues like search and seizure, interviewing witnesses, or just investigating possible criminal behavior.
 This course will provide legal guidance on these and many other topics, so that evidence police officers obtain will be admissible at trial and the officers will be able to avoid civil liability for themselves and their agencies as they go about their law enforcement duties.
 Join Judge Shanes for a practical discussion of important legal issues that currently impact police operations.

 - Avoiding the need to give a suspect Miranda warnings